vegaøyan world heritage

 Eider architecture

-A special feature of the building stock in the world heritage area is the many e-houses and e-lanes (eider houses).
-The birdwatchers, the Vegaøyan World Heritage Foundation and Nordland Ærfugllag have worked together to restore and build more e-houses.
-Vega School, Helgeland Museum and Friends of Vegaøyan are also helping the birdwatchers to repair and build e-houses.
-As of 2021, there are more than 3,200 e-houses in Vegaøyan, an increase of 30 percent over the past seven or eight years.
+A special feature of the building stock in the World Heritage area is the many e-houses and e-lanes (eider houses). the birdtenders , the Vegaøyan World Heritage Foundation and Nordland Eider Association has collaborated to renovate and build more e-houses.
+Vega School, Helgeland Museum and Vegaøyans Venner are also helping. the birdtenders repairing and building e-houses.
+As of 2021, there are over 3,200 e-houses in Vegaøyan, an increase of 30 percent over the last seven to eight years.

 Building code guide